-Problem 2: Same facts as Problem 1 except that 2002 is the last year that Blackacre is assessed in the assessed in his name.
+Answer: Yes.
+Jones's title is subject to the rights of Roe, if any, for only three years after Blackacre was last assessed in Roe's name.
 This assumes that no other exception is applicable to preserve any rights of Roe.